Skip Navigation

 Kindergarten

-• Change of clothing that can be left at school.
-(Will need to be changed seasonally and as they grow)
+-Change of clothing that will be left at school.
+(These will need to be changed out as students grow.)

 First Grade